styleguidist/react-styleguidist/docs/Maintenance.md

 ### Preparing a change log

+1. Change to the `master` branch.
-1. Generate a change log draft using [tamia-changelog](https://github.com/tamiadev/tamia-changelog): `npx tamia-changelog`
+2. Generate a change log draft using [tamia-changelog](https://github.com/tamiadev/tamia-changelog): `npx tamia-changelog`
-2. Edit `Changelog.md` file.
+3. Edit `Changelog.md` file.
-3. Commit the change log: `npx tamia-changelog commit`.
+4. Commit the change log: `npx tamia-changelog commit`.

 **Note:** do not commit the `Changelog.md` file, the release tool reads the changelog from the commit message.
 [Read how it works](https://blog.sapegin.me/all/semantic-release/).

+**Note:** you may create a pull request for a changelog.
+Make sure the actual commit in the `master` branch has a `Changelog:` tag for the release tool to see it.